 The Allied Health concentration prepares the student for entry into the professional allied health science programs of Thomas Jefferson University, Widener University, and, after three years, other accredited pre-approved programs.
-Students interested in this program should consult Dr. Aaron Cecala and refer to the Joint Degree Programs.
+Students interested in this program should consult the Biology Department homepage and refer to the Affiliate Programs.